 LANSDOWNE VILLA, LANSDOWNE SQUARE, RODWELL

-The Certificate is awarded for the sensitive restoration of Lansdowne Villa, facilitated by the development of four new houses in its grounds.
+The Certificate is awarded for the sensitive restoration of Lansdowne Villa, partly facilitated by the development of four new houses in its grounds.
 The Villa, an important Victorian building in the Lansdowne Square Conservation Area, had been lying empty and was beginning to deteriorate.
 It is now a fine residence suitable for modern living, while retaining its integrity.
 Its setting is respected by the quality of the landscaping and surface treatment of the whole site, together with the design and materials of the four new houses, all in harmony with the main Villa.

-Awarded to Lighthouse Land and Developments.
+Awarded to Lighthouse Land (Weymouth) Ltd.

 LORTON PARK - PHASE 1

 The commendation is made for new houses which form the first phase of a much larger scheme at Lorton Park, Broadwey.
 These attractive dwellings, in light coloured render with slate roofs, fit well into this rural location.
 They are thoughtfully designed to create a pleasant group, well landscaped, with low boundary walls in natural stone.
 There were a number of constraints on this site, including the power lines, several groups of trees, and the historic Old Rectory in the centre of the area, separate from this development.
 Care has been taken to retain the existing oaks and other trees, and to keep the spacious setting around the Old Rectory.